 Frank Catanzaro is social media and video coordinator for Show-Me Opportunity.

-Mike Ederer is the editor for Show-Me Opportunity.
-He earned his BA at Truman State University and his MA in English at Southern Illinois University at Edwardsville.
+Mike Ederer joined Show-Me opportunity in 2015.
+He earned his bachelor's degree at Truman State University and his Master's degree in English at Southern Illinois University at Edwardsville.
 Before joining SMO he worked for 20 years in the publishing industry, primarily editing medical and social science textbooks.

 Greg Kenkel, a Saint Louis native, has been in and around the design field for over 15 years.
 He earned his bachelor of arts degree studying graphic design and photography at the University of Missouri‑Saint Louis.
 His passion for art began at 7 years old taking painting classes at the Saint Louis Art Museum, which he continued for the next 6 years.